tobegit3hub/simple_tensorflow_serving/README.md

    ```
 4. Use the TensorFlow Python API to `sess.run()` with feed_dict data.
 5. For multiple versions supported, it starts independent thread to load models.
-6. For generated SDKs, it reads user's model and render code with [Jinja](http://jinja.pocoo.org/) templates.
+6. For generated clients, it reads user's model and render code with [Jinja](http://jinja.pocoo.org/) templates.

 ![](./images/architecture.jpeg)